Updated: Jun 3, 2008

 Bronchoscopically, the object may appear as a tumor.
 Even if the object is removed, the inflammatory changes may not be completely reversible.
 Some investigators believe scar carcinoma may develop over time.
 The likelihood of complications increases after 24-48 hours, making expeditious removal of the foreign body imperative.

-Most of the literature relates to statistics, diagnosis, and treatment in children younger than 16 years.
 Literature on foreign body aspiration in adults is limited.
+Most of the literature relates to statistics, diagnosis, and treatment in children younger than 16 years.[6]
 Local environments have an important influence on the types of objects aspirated, location in the tracheobronchial tree, and prognosis.

 Geographic differences in the spectrum of objects commonly found in a particular environment and variations in dietary and eating habits affect the relative frequency with which various objects are aspirated.
 The heterogeneity of the populations studied, materials in the environment, and the availability of medical technology influence the reported incidence and prognosis.

 Many aspirated foreign bodies are unexpectedly discovered, go undetected, or are misdiagnosed.
-The often-fatal syndrome of acute asphyxiation from upper airway obstruction associated with eating, known as the café coronary,3 and aspiration of gastric contents are usually not considered with other foreign body aspiration syndromes.
+The often-fatal syndrome of acute asphyxiation from upper airway obstruction associated with eating, known as the café coronary,[7] and aspiration of gastric contents are usually not considered with other foreign body aspiration syndromes.
 For these reasons, the true incidence and prevalence of foreign body aspiration is unknown.

 The male-to-female ratio is 2:1, depending on the study.